 How to watch

-The game tips at 7:00 and can be watched on Fox Sports Southwest or NBA League Pass.
+The game tips off at 7:30 CT and can be watched on Fox Sports Southwest or NBA League Pass.